CC image courtesy of Leslie on Flickr

 They also have a book, “Tips for Talking with Children“, you can purchase on their website for just $12.

-And another great thing I learned, which Bev Bos is a huge advocate of (early childhood guru and NAEYC member, based in the Sacramento area where I went to school) is to frequently carry a clipboard and ask your child to “Tell me your story.”
-Have them dictate their many stories they will have inside them.
-This promotes early literacy, and shows them how important their words are, and the value of writing them down, as you can read them back to them for years to come!
+Have your child dictate to you the many stories they have inside them.
+This promotes early literacy.
+It shows them how important their words are, and the value of writing them down, as you can read them back to them for years to come!